eclipse-iceoryx/iceoryx/doc/design/chunk_header.md

 |---------------------------------------------------------------------------->|
 ```

 Depending on the address of the chunk there is the chance that `ChunkHeader` is the still adjacent to the user-payload.
-In this case, the framing looks exactly like it case 1.
+In this case, the framing looks exactly like in case 1.

 3. User-Header is used